maxfischer2781/aoc2021_py/README.rst

 pythonic code with just the standard library. 👍
 Well, unless I'm too annoyed by the challenge of the day. 🤪

+Starting at day 5, the code includes comments on coding patterns and algorithms. 📝 This should keep the code understandable even for people new to Python or not familiar with the specific algorithm. 🤔

 Usage 🎅🤶
 --------